rOY369/Docs/work/IoT/SOM site testing plan.md

 		- It should be good enough to at least carry out the tests.
 - Controller Preferences
 	- Where resource consumption on avg. is more (Must-have)
+	- Specifications should be at least Rpi-3.
+(Must-have)
 	- Where most number of recipes are running.
 (Good-2-have)
 	- Where there is a large number of slave devices connected to the controller.
 (Good-2-have)
 	- Where there is a large number of watchdog triggers.
-	- Specifications should be at least Rpi-3.
-(Must-have)
+(Good-2-have)

 ### Tests